What are the advantages of hand paddling?

 What size are Beater Belts?

 Beater Belts come cut-to-fit in either 36 inches or 48 inches in length.
-They are made from both one inch webbing and one and one-half inch webbing.
+They are made from both one inch webbing and one and one-half inch webbing, and are made with either single straps or two straps sewn together for added stiffness.

 What are the buckles made of?